- Listen to the selected story for information

 Step 3: Tell students that we are going to create a class graph using the information that we learned about our birthdays yesterday.

-Step 4: Share each student's colored birthday cake with the class.
+Step 4: Show the class each student's colored birthday cake with their name and birthday.

 Step 5: Remind students of the graph that we created about our names and ask them what is the first thing we need to write on our graph so people know what it is about.